ashfaque-solangi/order-flow-prototype/README.md

     -   The bar's length corresponds to the production duration.
     -   The label shows the order number and quantity.
     -   **Tentative Assignments** have a distinct striped pattern, making them easy to identify as placeholders.
-    -   Hovering over an assignment shows a tooltip with full details.
+    -   Hovering over an assignment shows a tooltip with full details, including a "Tentative" label if applicable.

 ---